Customize Views of Step

 }

-Example of a customized layout file for the receipt.
+Example of a custom layout for the receipt:

 {